Internationally recognized consultant, author of Thinking in New Boxes

 About Alan Iny

-In his book Iny uses his experience to give readers concrete and actionable tools for producing valuable results through practical creativity.
 His writing has also appeared in various academic journals, including Strategy & Leadership and Technological Forecasting and Social Change.

-Thinking in New Boxes for Practical Creativity
+Thinking in New Boxes: A New Approach to Creativity

 Praise for Alan Iny